aglover/resque-example/README.md

 # Rescue sample project

 This project uses [RedisToGo.com](https://redistogo.com) for Redis and [MongoHQ.com](https://mongohq.com) for MongoDB.
 The project is simple -- the `DealsEndpoint` class creates a record in MongoDB with raw coordinates.
 After inserting a document, a background job is queued -- this job, dubbed `ReverseGeocoder` takes the coordinates and reverse geocodes them into a valid address.
 The corresponding document in MongoDB is then updated.

+A copy of the slides from [RubyNation 2012](http://www.rubynation.org/) can be found in the `presentation` directory.

 ## Installation